 Scholarship Appeal for Returning Undergraduates

-Any returning undergraduate student whose family has experienced a financial change in circumstance may submit an appeal for additional scholarship.
-Appeal scholarships are not guaranteed and when approved, generally are not renewable.
+Any returning undergraduate student whose family has experienced a change in financial circumstance may submit an appeal for additional scholarship.
+Appeal scholarships are not guaranteed.
+Once awarded, appeal scholarships generally are not renewable.

 NYU is a scholarship provider on behalf of FIRST (For Inspiration and Recognition of Science and Technology Robotics.)
 This one-time $2,000 scholarship is awarded to facilitate the stated mission of FIRST® — to inspire young people to be science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.
 High school students who have participated or are participating in high-school-level FIRST Robotics Competition and/or FIRST Tech Challenge teams are eligible to apply.
 Students must complete a brief application and submit one letter of recommendation before confirming their decision to matriculate at NYU Tandon.
 The deadline each year is June 1st.
-More information about this scholarship can be found at www.firstinspires.org/scholarships
+Learn more about this scholarship.

 World Robot Olympiad (WRO) Alumni Scholarship